Code-Institute-Submissions/Sndrahel-Handywoman_FebResub/README.md

 - Users availing of the like button - works
 - Image uploads tested - works as admin
 - Form tested with correct and incorrect detail - works
-- Clear user experience & navigation
+- Clear user experience & navigation - works
 - Picture loading speed
-- Login/register/logout functionalities
+- Login/register/logout functionalities - works
+- Alert messeges shown when logged in/out - works
+- Alert messeges shown when a non logged in user trying to like a blog post  - works
-- Edit, add, delete items & posts functionalities
+- Edit, add, delete items & posts functionalities - works when logged in
 - bugs or disabled links

 <br>